xie/class-code/COMP2401/a2/README.md

 ### Name: Hugh Xie
 ### Student Number: 101036694
 ##### Purpose: COMP2401 Assignment 2
-* Transmit: Outputs messagee represented as short intergers that have been encoded and randomly subjected to errors.
+* Transmit: Outputs message represented as short integers that have been encoded and randomly subjected to errors.
-* Receive: Takes the encoded message with errors and corrects the potentially flipped bits by implenting the Hamming Code.
+* Receive: Takes the encoded message with errors and corrects the potentially flipped bits by implementing the Hamming Code.
 The program then outputs the original and corrected messages.

 | Source Files |
 | ------ |